 Nathalie’s work deals with memory, war and migration.
 Her research focuses on the Vietnamese diaspora and the experiences of refugees.
 A graduate of the University of Oxford, she is the author of four books, two of which have been translated into other languages.

 Her latest book South Vietnamese Soldiers: Memories of the Vietnam War and After (Praeger, March 2016) breaks new ground by shedding light on an essentially unexplored aspect of the Vietnam War: the histories of the men – and women – who served in the former Republic of Vietnam Armed Forces.
-It will be launched at the Multicultural Hub, Drill Hall in Melbourne on 9 May 2016.
+It was launched at the Multicultural Hub, Drill Hall in Melbourne on 9 May 2016.